Skip to main content

 The above linked installation docs cover two methods confirmed to work with the Dashboard:

-To use the most recent version of Rancher that is actively in development, use the version tag v2.10-head when installing Rancher.
+To use the most recent and compatible version of Rancher that is actively in development, use the version tag v2.9-head when installing Rancher.
 For example, the Docker installation command would look like this:

 Dashboard provides convenience methods to start and stop Rancher in a single docker container